NK Maribor: Supporters

 NK Maribor is known for having a loyal and passionate supporters.
 In addition to the city of Maribor and its surroundings, the club also has a large fan base in Styria and Carinthia, with smaller groups of supporters also present in other parts of Slovenia.
 After its founding, Maribor was marked as a citizens' club, and their city rivals Železničar Maribor as a working class club.

 The club has an ultras group called Viole Maribor, established in 1989.
 An apolitical group, they are located on the South Stand of the stadium.
 The record for the most travelling fans in domestic competitions was in 2001, when 3,000 Maribor supporters gathered in Ljubljana, while the most fans gathered abroad was in 2017 during the club's UEFA Champions League campaign, when over 2,400 supporters travelled to Liverpool.

-Since the establishment of the Slovenian First League in 1991, Maribor has had the highest average home attendance in 25 out of 31 seasons.
+Since the establishment of the Slovenian First League in 1991, Maribor has had the highest average home attendance in 28 out of 34 seasons.
 The highest average league attendance was in the 1996–97 season, when on average 5,289 people attended Maribor's home matches, which is a record in Slovenian club football.
-In addition, Maribor is the first team to gather more than two million people in the Slovenian First League matches.
+In addition, Maribor is the first team to gather more than two million people at Slovenian First League matches.

 Rivalries

 Maribor's biggest rivalry is with Olimpija from the capital Ljubljana, against whom they contest the Eternal derby (Večni derbi).
 The rivalry dates back to the early 1960s, when both clubs used to play in the Yugoslav Second League.
 The first official match between the two clubs was played on 2 September 1962 at the Bežigrad Stadium in Ljubljana, and was watched by around 10,000 spectators.

 In 2005, the old Olimpija was dissolved due to financial difficulties.
 In the same year, a phoenix club was established under the name NK Bežigrad, and was later renamed as NK Olimpija Ljubljana.
 The first derby between Maribor and the newly formed club was played on 24 October 2007 in the quarter-finals of the Slovenian Cup.
 When Olimpija was promoted to the Slovenian First League in 2009, the rivalry came back to life.

 Maribor also developed a rivalry with another Styrian club, Celje, dubbed the Styrian derby (Štajerski derbi).
 Maribor and Celje contested in three Slovenian Cup finals, all of which were won by Maribor, and also competed for the national title in the 2002–03 season, when Maribor defeated Celje 2–1 in the decisive match with two late-game goals, clinching their seventh consecutive title.

 Another rival of Maribor is Mura from Prekmurje, with whom they contest the Prekmurje–Styria derby (Štajersko-prekmurski derbi).
 In the 2020–21 season, Maribor and Mura contested the title-deciding match on the final day of the season.
-A draw was enough for Maribor, but Mura won 3–1 and clinched their first ever title.
+A draw was enough for Maribor, but Mura won 3–1 and clinched their first-ever title.